KrishArul26/Autonomous-Vehicle-Running-with-Line-Navigation-and-Object-Detection-Using-OpenCV-and-AI-Techniques-/README.md

 <h3 align="left"> Project Limitations

-<h4 align="left"> * Three wheels were used instead of four wheels.
+ <p style= 'text-align: justify;'> T* Three wheels were used instead of four wheels.
 To build a three-wheel Car, three-wheeled was to have a mounting where the third wheel could be assembled.
 This mount is designed based on the space available on the model car.
-To provide the steering, a servo motor must be fitted so that the mounting used for the steering wheel could be extended for mounting the servo motor.</h4>
+To provide the steering, a servo motor must be fitted so that the mounting used for the steering wheel could be extended for mounting the servo motor.</p>

  <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/74568334/128624299-5317b1e7-3a50-4782-b7a8-712d9fddc145.gif">